-If you are the third person in a polyamorous relationship, you may be in the most challenging position.
-In this three-way relationship, you must find your place within the context of an existing primary relationship.
+If you are in a polyamorous relationship, you may be in the most challenging position.
+In this type of relationship, you may have to find your place within the context of an existing primary relationship.
 When that works out, it can be wonderful.
-Sadly, when it doesn't, it is often the third person who suffers the most.
+Sadly, when it doesn’t, one person is more likely to suffer than the others

-If you are in a three-person relationship, this article is for you.
-Keep reading for a great explanation of poly relationships along with great advice for making your throuple relationship work.
+If you are in a polyamorous relationship, this article is for you.
+Keep reading for a great explanation of poly relationships along with great advice for making your poly relationship work.

-It's difficult to define a triad relationship.
-It is a type of relationship that involves an agreement between three folks who are interested in pursuing a nontraditional relationship with one another.
-Although these non-monogamous relationships are often presumed to be centered around sex, not every person in a three-person relationship is having sex with one another.
+It’s difficult to define a poly relationship.
+It is a type of relationship that involves an agreement between more than two people who are interested in pursuing a nontraditional relationship with one another.
+Although these non-monogamous relationships are often presumed to be centered around certain desires, not every person in a multi-person relationship is exploring those desires with one another.

-Likewise, a polyamorous triad doesn't always involve a married couple.
+Likewise, a polyamorous relationship doesn’t always involve a married couple.
 However, that is always a possibility.

 Different Types of Triad Polyamorous Configurations

-So, how does polyamory between three individuals work?
+So, how does polyamory work?
 Each one is different.
 However, your poly relationship may fall into one of these categories.

-Here, three people have a romantic or sexual relationship with one another.
+Here, more than two people have a romantic relationship with one another.
 This may be configured in several different ways.
-What makes this a fully open relationship is that everybody in the triad is free to date or have sex with other people outside of the three-person relationship.
+What makes this a fully open relationship is that everybody is free to date or have intimacy with other people outside of the relationship.
 There is no primary partner monogamy here.
 However, two of the people involved may have a primary emotional bond.

-In a closed triad, the sexual or romantic relationship is contained.
-Nobody has relationships that are outside of the trio.
+In a closed poly relationship, the romantic relationship is contained.
+Nobody has relationships that are outside of those in the relationship.
 This is, essentially, a monogamous relationship.

 Not everybody considers this to be a truly polyamorous relationship.
 In this case, the original couple agrees to stay monogamous within their current relationship.
-However, as the third person in this scenario, you would have the right to freely date or have sex outside of this trio.
+However, the extra people in this scenario would have the right to freely date or have intimacy outside of this relationship

 Asexual Polyamory

 Yes, asexuals can be polyamorous.
-For example, a third individual may be taken on as a romantic partner with no sex involved.
-Alternatively, three individuals who are interested in forging a relationship may do so.
-It doesn't matter if everyone involved never has sex with one another.
+For example, an individual may be taken on as a romantic partner with no intimacy involved.
+Alternatively, multiple individuals who are interested in forging a relationship may do so.
+It doesn’t matter if everyone involved never has a physical relationship with one another.
 Remember that polyamory refers to love between multiple people.
-There is no rule that says this must involve sex or romance.
+There is no rule that says this must involve intimacy.

-What it Means to be The Third Person
+What it Means to be in a Poly Relationship

-As a third person, you may deal with a lot of mixed feelings.
+When in a non monogamous relationship, you may deal with a lot of mixed feelings.
 Where do you fit in this relationship?
-Are you as important as the other two people?
+Are you as important as the other people?
 Worse, if you break up others may not agree that your relationship counts.
 Those hurt feelings can be even more difficult to overcome if nobody even believes that you experienced genuine connections.

-That said, your experience as the third partner doesn't have to be negative or fraught with drama.
+That said, your experience as a partner doesn’t have to be negative or fraught with drama.
 It is possible to engage in these relationships with a commitment to ethical non-monogamy that includes mutual respect, affection, and communication.

 Like any other relationship, it requires a foundation of mutual respect.
 Additionally, it is very important that every person involved consents to this relationship enthusiastically.
-Sadly, you may find that the existing couple doesn't fully agree on bringing in a third.
+Sadly, you may find that the others in the relationship don’t fully agree on bringing in someone else.
 If that is the case, step away for your own good.
 This is the opposite of ethical non-monogamy.

 You need to start with a commitment to behaving morally and ethically with your new significant others.
 However, you should also balance that by protecting your own best interests.
 This way, you ensure that your needs are met and respected.

-If you are entering a relationship with a married couple of two people who have an existing relationship, you should meet with both of them.
-It's important to define the relationship you will have with them.
-Get everybody's expectations and boundaries on the table so that there isn't jealousy or other issues.
+If you are entering a poly relationship with a married couple, or an already established relationship, you should meet with both of them.
+It’s important to define the relationship you will have with them.
+Get everybody’s expectations and boundaries on the table so that there isn’t jealousy or other issues.

 Advocate for yourself as well.
 Do you want one or both people to spend time with you?
 Express that to them.
 If you can’t speak up for yourself and get your needs met, then you may need to rethink your situation.

-• If the other two people are married what happens if they decide to divorce?
+- If any of the other people are married what happens if they decide to divorce?

-• What will you do if you or the other two want to add new partners?
+- What will you do if you or the others want to add new partners?

-• How will you respond if one member asks you to lie or otherwise behave unethically to the other partner?
+- How will you respond if one member asks you to lie or otherwise behave unethically to another partner?

 You may not encounter these issues, but they are not uncommon.
 If you don’t want to think about these possibilities, that’s fine.
 Just remember that not everyone is cut out to navigate relationships with multiple partners.
 One way to see if this is something that is for you is to try polyamorous dating before committing to a full relationship.